-Employees will be taught how to cultivate marijuana safely.
+All Cape Cod Grow Lab manufacturing employees will be taught how to process marijuana safely.
 All employees will be provided with safety training at the outset, as well as a Compliance Manual and Best Operating Practices Manual.
-They will be led by our Master Grower who will also share his expertise on cannabis cultivation and safety procedures.
+Lab techs and other new employees will be led by our Master Extractor, who will be hired as the operation begins its volatile extraction activity.
+The Master Extractor will share his/her expertise on cannabis processing and safety procedures.
+This expertise will allow for employees to advance their knowledge and provide them with opportunities to build careers as experts in cannabis manufacturing.
 We will internally provide employees with advancement opportunities and bonuses based on performance.
-Our training for cultivation employees will include: